Sparrow0hawk/quarto-revealjs-template/README.md

 ## Extensions

 There are a growing number of useful [Quarto extensions](https://quarto.org/docs/extensions/).
-Three are included in this template and they are also installed during the publishing and deployment of the resulting slides as they are listed in the `quarto-publish.yml`.
+Five are included in this template and they are also installed during the publishing and deployment of the resulting slides as they are listed in the `quarto-publish.yml` under the `Install Quarto Extensions` step.
 You should have installed these locally as instructed above.

 If you use additional extensions then as well as installing them locally on your computer you **MUST** remember to add them to the `Install Quarto Extensions` section of `.github/workflows/quarto-publish.yaml` otherwise your pages will not